 April 25, 2025, Arbor Day

-On April 19, 1941, an act as passed stating the PA Governor “proclaimed such day be suitably observed by widespread planting of trees and shrubs and by group and community programs stressing the value and importance of trees and forests.
+On April 19, 1941, an act was passed stating the PA Governor “proclaimed such day be suitably observed by widespread planting of trees and shrubs and by group and community programs stressing the value and importance of trees and forests.

 April 19-April 26, 2025, Dr. J.T.
 Rothrock Memorial Conservation Week

-Established in 1941,”The Dr. J. T. Rothrock Memorial Conservation Week, during which week the citizens shall be encouraged to consider through suitable activities the broader subject of the conservation of all of the natural resources from which the wealth of the Commonwealth is derived.”
+Established in 1941, “The Dr. J. T. Rothrock Memorial Conservation Week, during which week the citizens shall be encouraged to consider through suitable activities the broader subject of the conservation of all of the natural resources from which the wealth of the Commonwealth is derived.”
 The last week of April annually marks J.T.
 Rothrock Memorial Conservation Week.
 Rothrock is honored as the Father of Pennsylvania Forestry.
 As the first President of the PA Forestry Association, founded in 1886, Rothrock promoted forest stewardship at a time when our state was clear-cut.

 What better time to join a group for tree planting or immerse yourself in a PA state forest?!
-You might also want to include the following hashtags: #RothrockWeek #ProtectOurParksandForests #PaForests #EarthDay2025
+You might also want to include the following hashtags: #RothrockWeek #ProtectOurParksandForests #PaForests #EarthDay2025.

-April 29 – May 1, 2026, Lancaster, PA: WeConservePA Conference where Allen Dieterich-Ward, author of Cradle of Conservation, will be the keynote speaker.
+April 29 – May 1, 2026, Lancaster, PA: WeConservePA Conference, where Allen Dieterich-Ward, author of Cradle of Conservation, will be the keynote speaker.

 Past Events You Can Still Check Out: